The Professor and the Madman (film): Plot

 The first volume of the Oxford Dictionary is released, but some colleagues of the commission contest Murray that the work is not precise and lacks many commonly used words.
 Behind this protest is Henry Bradley, who wishes to discredit Murray and take his position as project manager.
 Meanwhile, the relationship between Minor and Eliza becomes increasingly close: Eliza introduces Minor to her children, but her eldest daughter slaps him, aware that she is facing her father's murderer.
 Shortly after, Eliza kisses Minor, asking him what he would do if the feeling she feels is really love.
-Minor's psyche is destabilized, and he has hallucinations of Eliza's husband; in a crisis, he proclaims he has "killed" him twice and severs his penis.
-Brayne ascertains the failure of the experimental therapy and revokes Minor's privileges, subjecting him to more violent methods.
+Minor's psyche is destabilized, and he has hallucinations of Eliza's husband; in a crisis, he proclaims he has "killed" him twice and severs his own penis.
+Brayne considers the experimental therapy a failure and revokes Minor's privileges, subjecting him to more violent methods.

-The situation precipitates when a journalist commissioned by the Oxford Press to investigate Minor discovers the truth about him.
+A crisis is reached when a journalist commissioned by the Oxford Press to investigate Minor discovers the truth about him.
 However, moved with compassion, the journalist discusses the article with Murray, who thus comes to know what is going on.
 Bradley takes the opportunity as a pretext for Murray's ouster from the dictionary project, also ensuring that Minor's name is removed from the list of collaborators.
-Ada, initially shocked by the omissions, soon realizes how much she cares about her friend and the dictionary, so she intercedes on his behalf before the commission.
+Ada, initially shocked by the omissions, soon realizes how much she cares about her husband's friend and the dictionary, so she intercedes on his behalf before the commission.
 Murray arranges a meeting between Eliza and a catatonic Minor, who benefits from knowing that he has been forgiven and slowly improves.
 Murray, with the help of his patron Freddie Furnivall, manages to obtain a review of the trial in the hope of removing Minor from the asylum.
 Although Eliza intercedes on his behalf, the jury cannot withdraw the insanity diagnosis.
 Murray and Furnivall thus appeal to home secretary Winston Churchill.
 Hearing how passionately Murray defends Minor, Churchill decides to deport Minor to America as an unwanted alien.
 Minor and Murray say their final farewell before he leaves.
 Meanwhile, Furnivall obtains Murray's reinstatement as director of the commission for the Oxford Dictionary and the reinstatement of Minor's name among the collaborators in the drafting of the first volume.

 Murray dies of pleurisy in 1915 after being knighted, while Minor dies of pneumonia in 1920.
-The Oxford English Dictionary is completed in 1928, 70 years after its conception, consisting of twelve volumes instead of the initially planned four, and composed of more than 400,000 words accompanied by over a million citations.
+The Oxford English Dictionary is completed in 1928, 70 years after its conception, consisting of twelve volumes instead of the initially planned four and composed of more than 400,000 words accompanied by over a million citations.